tfelix/bestia-docs/content/docs/mechanics/environment.md

 | Medium Temperature |                     10 - 30 |
 | High Temperature   |                     25 - 45 |

-`Vitality` and `Willpower` increases resistenace against the temperatures.
-Specialized equipments or status effects can also affect temperature resistence.
+`Vitality` and `Willpower` increases resistance against the temperatures.
+Specialized equipment or status effects can also affect temperature resistance.

 The formular is as follows: